viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/README.md

 This project helps you:

-* Understand the bascis of the Transformer model.
+* Understand the basics of the Transformer model.

 * Learn how the Transformer model works.

 * Gain an intuition about all the important details you'd need.

-* Shows you can use it for a real-world language translation task.
+* Use the model for a real-world language translation task.

 ## Audience

-This documentation is meant for you, if you're trying to:
+This documentation is meant for you, if you're trying to understand:

-* understand how Transformer models work.
+* how Transformer models work.

-* understand the underlying self-attention mechanism.
+* the underlying self-attention mechanism.

-* understand how you can implement Transformer models.
+* how you can implement Transformer models.

-* perform a language translation task using the Transformer model.
+* how you can run a language translation task using the Transformer model.

-* learn more about the state-of-the-art in deep learning and natural language processing research.

 ## Prerequisites